MrBased/Limequick/README.md

 - [License](#license)

 <a name="about-limequick"></a>
-# About Limequick
+# About Limequick 🍋
-Without Limequick the process goes like this 😫:
+Without Limequick the process goes like this:
-- Download the essay to be assessed
+- Download the essay to be assessed 💤
-- Download the template to write positive and negative feedback (.docx)
+- Download the template to write positive and negative feedback (.docx) 😫
-- Save the template with the comments as PDF
+- Save the template with the comments as PDF 😢
-- Use PDF editing tools to merge the essay and your feedback PDFs
+- Use PDF editing tools to merge the essay and your feedback PDFs 😴
-- Rename the merged result PDF to match the initial file name of the essay (which is an encoded hard to follow string)
+- Rename the merged result PDF to match the initial file name of the essay (which is an encoded hard to follow string) 💀
-- Upload to the official platform and assign a score
+- Upload to the official platform and assign a score ⚰️

 Guess what... this steps are followed **TWICE** every week with a single day deadline!

 With Limequick this nightmare ENDS 🥳:
-- Download the essay and upload it to Limequick web app
+- Download the essay and upload it to Limequick web app 🌈
-- Write your feedback in the text fields
+- Write your feedback in the text fields 💡
-- Click to download the file with all requirements met
+- Click to download the file with all requirements met 🌞
-- Upload to the official platform and assign score
+- Upload to the official platform and assign score 🏁

 ## Requirements